0

 – Zach

-Nov 16, 2012 at 15:23
+Commented Nov 16, 2012 at 15:23

 • 3

 What is inherently wrong with using Plugins?
 If the Plugin is coded properly, it will be as - if not more - efficient than incorporating the same code directly into your Theme (where custom post meta data generally doesn't belong, anyway).
-Nov 16, 2012 at 17:48
+Commented Nov 16, 2012 at 17:48

 • Thanks for your responses guys - very helpful.
 There is nothing inherently wrong with plugins apart from that as a developer I want to be able to make my own plugins customised to each job I take on.
 This is a fundamental of that objective.
 Now it has been made clear that using custom fields and meta boxes I can achieve this makes my life a whole lot easier.
 From the codex I presumed it was just for check boxes or single line text fields.
 Thanks a bunch.